aliascash/alias-wallet-archive/README.md

 Building on Linux
 -----------------

+**To build a stable wallet from source, please download the source code of the latest release from the [releases page](https://github.com/spectrecoin/spectre/releases).
+Building from the master branch (the development code for the next release) should only be done if you plan to work on the code and understand the risks.**

 We do not currently provide Linux binary packages.
 To build the SpectreCoin wallet from source, you will need the following dependencies:

  * OpenSSL 1.0
  * libevent
+ * libseccomp
+ * libcap
  * boost
  * Qt 4 if you want to build the GUI wallet.
 Qt is not needed for the console wallet.

+Additionally, you'll need a C/C++ compiler and the basic dependencies needed for any kind of development.
+On most Linux distributions there is a metapackage that installs these; on Debian/Ubuntu it is called `build-essential`, on Fedora it is `@development-tools` and on Arch it is `base-devel`.

 To build the wallet, run the following commands: